ishachawla/Gun-Violence-/README.md

 3. US compared to other countries in the world
 * _Step 1_ : Run global.ipynb
 <a>https://github.com/ishachawla/Gun-Violence-/blob/master/global.ipynb </a>
 > Gives an understanding how US fares compared to other countries in the world in terms of gun violence.
-Deep dives into predicting the future rise or fall in gun violence using regression models
+Deep dives into predicting the future rise or fall in gun violence using regression models.
 ****

-##### Python Libraries:
+### Python Libraries:
 - `scikit-learn, pymc3, plotly, seaborn, keras, pandas, numpy, statsmodel, wordcloud, tensorflow`
 ****

-##### Data Files
+### Data Files:
-To access the data files please refer to the following link to the drive through your husky id https://drive.google.com/drive/u/1/folders/1OJT5Qp9YEAzVpIXP7bRaciRiCEaRPVD6
+* To access the data files please refer to the following link to the drive through your husky id https://drive.google.com/drive/u/1/folders/1OJT5Qp9YEAzVpIXP7bRaciRiCEaRPVD6